Who Is Pete Hegseth, Donald Trump’s Pick for Defense Secretary?

 Getty

 An Army veteran who served in Iraq and Afghanistan, Hegseth, 44, is most recently known for co-hosting the TV show Fox & Friends Weekends.
 What qualifies Hegseth for the position, which requires him to manage 1.3 million active-duty service members and about 1 million civilians who are also employed by the military?
-We’ll get into that, plus fresh details about the grim sexual assault allegation that’s been made against him.
+We’ll get into that, alongside details surrounding the grim sexual assault allegation and allegations of drinking in the workplace that have been made against him.
+Plus, everything you need to know about the affidavit that contains a new allegation about Pete Hegseth’s behavior towards his second wife.

 Who is Pete Hegseth?